Ashutosh enjoys writing on a variety of subjects including politics, current affairs, and social and religious issues.

-Before presenting my views on one of the most tragic incidents of communal violence in our country, I just wish to make a candid confession, that as a writer I do not hold the power to judge anyone guilty or not guilty.
-The 2002 Godhra riots in the Indian state of Gujarat were undoubtedly a black spot on the communal harmony not just in the place of their occurrence but the entire nation as a whole.
-The justice for Godhra victims has been a long and tiresome fight and so has been the massive political propaganda encircling the issue.
+Before presenting my views on one of the most tragic incidents of communal violence in our country, I just wish to make a candid confession.
+As a writer, I do not hold the power to judge anyone guilty or not guilty.
+The 2002 Godhra riots in the Indian state of Gujarat were undoubtedly a black spot on communal harmony not just in the place of their occurrence but the entire nation as a whole.
+The justice for Godhra victims has been a long and tiresome fight.
 Has justice been delivered truthfully and without bias?
 I guess that will always remain a debatable topic.
 End of the day, we have to abide by the fact that court verdicts are based on evidence produced and investigations conducted.
 I pen down these thoughts in a clear conscience and devoid of any religious prejudice.
 Responses and feedback are appreciated!

 The Communal Catalyst

-Godhra 2002 as we recall was a chapter in our history which tarnished the so-called communal harmony to the extent that even with the passage of time, the pain has just not died down and the wounds are still far from healed.
+Godhra in 2002, as we recall, was a chapter in our history which tarnished the so-called communal harmony to the extent that even with the passage of time, the pain has just not died down and the wounds are still far from healed.

 Official figures reported:

 - Death toll of over 1000 (790 Muslims and 254 Hindus among the deceased)